byucsstudent/v50/instruction/cow/cow.md

 ![alt text](https://images.unsplash.com/photo-1545407263-7ff5aa2ad921?auto=format&fit=crop&w=400&q=80)

+Cattle hair, while seemingly simple, plays a vital role in a cow's thermoregulation and protection.
+Unlike human hair, cow hair is generally coarser and denser, providing insulation against both cold and heat.
+The coat's density and length can vary significantly between breeds, reflecting adaptations to different climates.
+For example, breeds originating in colder regions, like the Scottish Highland, possess long, shaggy coats for superior insulation, while breeds from warmer climates have shorter, sleeker hair.
+Furthermore, the hair traps air, creating an insulating layer that helps maintain a stable body temperature.
+Regular grooming and shedding also contribute to coat health, removing dead hair and preventing matting, which can hinder the coat's insulating properties and potentially harbor parasites.

 ```masteryls
 {"id":"69050fe2-9e9a-45f4-9f79-8361e6b6cbde", "title":"Latin Name for Cows", "type":"multiple-choice", "body":"What is the scientific (Latin) name for domestic cattle (cows)?" }
 - [ ] *Bos taurus indicus*